nhufinney/nightwatch_selenium_webdriver/README.md

 Run the test:

-(Make sure Java and Node.js are latest versions; web browsers such as Chrome and Firefox are alreay installed.)
+(Make sure Java and Node.js are latest versions; default web browser Firefox is alreay installed.)

 (Create framework testing similar to "nightwatch.json" and test script similar to "example_test.js")